All tutorials

 1. Cut out, then choose a new background

-Remove the original background, then decide what replaces it: a solid color or brand color, an AI-generated background or scene, a ready-made lifestyle scene, or your own photo brought in as a layer.
-Generate Background and Generate Scene can build a backdrop around the subject, or place the cutout onto an image you supply.
+Remove the original background, then decide what replaces it: a solid color or brand color, or your own photo brought in as a layer.
+Drop the cutout onto either of these in the editor and build the composite around the subject.

 2. 2